 Barefoot running and minimalist running are surprisingly controversial, with strong proponents both for and against.

 We wanted to write a Vibram FiveFingers review because, even for us engineers, the opposing scientific studies are dizzying enough to make our heads spin.

 ‘Shoes alter the spring-like function of the human foot during running‘ to ‘Economy and rate of carbohydrate oxidation during running with rearfoot and forefoot strike patterns,’

 … one thing struck us both: the great barefoot running debate is nowhere close to being settled.

-As two engineers who have worn the minimalist, barefoot toe shoes for a decade each, our Vibram FiveFingers review is a summary of what we learned.
+As two engineers who have worn the minimalist, barefoot toe shoes for over a decade each, our Vibram FiveFingers review is a summary of what we learned.